iJackUA/rwdtow/_posts/1970-01-01-metaprogramming.md

 order: 80
 ---

 Metaprogramming is a special feature of some language (Ruby is one of them) to make dynamic code definition in runtime.
 When code generates code.
-For example in such away made a lot of Rails magic e.g. `some_route_path` helpers, ActiveRecord `find_by_%attr_name%`.
+This is responsible for a lot of Rails "magic", for example: `some_route_path` helpers, ActiveRecord `find_by_%attr_name%`.

-From the first look it seems an awesome feature.
-Until it is misused (unfortunately it is... most of the times).
+At first look it seems like an awesome feature, until it is misused (unfortunately most of the time it is).
 The downsides of metaprogramming are:

-* "WTF this method comes from ?" issue
-* hard to locate method source code
+* Difficult to locate method source code.
+* Hidden intention in the codebase.
-* IDE autocomplete can't locate these methods
+* IDEs can't locate these methods for auto-complete.

-Let me remake one famous saying: "If you have one problem and think that Metaprogramming could help you.
+To recreate the famouse saying, "If you have one problem and think that metaprogramming could help you.
 Congratulations!
 Nw you have two problems".
-Most of the time coding challenges that you are solving with Metaprogramming could be be solved in a straightforward way.
-And that will result better code quality, separation of concerns and clearness.
+Many times the coding challenges that you solve with metaprogramming could be be solved in a simpler way that could result better code quality, separation of concerns, and clearness.

-Example of unneeded Metaprogramming in [`rest-client`](https://github.com/rest-client/rest-client/blob/master/bin/restclient) gem.
+Example of unnecessary metaprogramming in [`rest-client`](https://github.com/rest-client/rest-client/blob/master/bin/restclient) gem.

 ```ruby
 POSSIBLE_VERBS = ['get', 'put', 'post', 'delete']